missystar/Went/Style-Guide.md

 #### Elements

-* Thin lines between text blocks and in the Navigation Drawer
+* Thin lines color `#333333` between text blocks and in the Navigation Drawer

 ---

 #### Illustrations

+* 1 Color Icons, flat and minimalistic

 ---